mahnunchik/asset-rack/README.md

 * `hash` (defaults to true): Set to false if you don't want the md5 sum added to your urls.

 ## BladeAsset
-This asset concate blade templates.
+This asset concatenate blade templates.

 ```javascript
 new BladeAsset({